-The Dependent Care FSA reimburses you for qualified dependent care expenses that enable you, and your spouse (if you are married), to work or attend school full time.
+The Dependent Care FSA reimburses you for qualified dependent care expenses such as day care that enable you, and your spouse (if you are married), to work or attend school full time.

 If you are married, your spouse must also work or be a full-time student at least five months out of the calendar year, or be disabled.
 You may contribute up to $5,000 annually per family into your Dependent Care FSA.
 (If you are married, the total combined amount that you and your spouse can contribute to Dependent Care FSAs, from either of your employers, is $5,000.)